luismiguel13/DIPsgr/README.md

 # DIPsgr

-This repository pertains to the paper titled "Shot-gather Reconstruction using a Deep Data Prior-based Neural Network Approach" and serves as an example, documenting the outcomes of the synthetic seismic data acquisition in split-spread geometry.
+This repository pertains to the paper titled "Shot-gather Reconstruction using a Deep Data Prior-based Neural Network Approach" or DIPsrg and serves as an example, documenting the outcomes of the synthetic seismic data acquisition in split-spread geometry.

 ## Content